semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 This group of `sem` commands includes the four most commonly and frequently used commands: `sem create`, `sem delete`, `sem describe` and `sem get`.
-This mainly happens because these are the commands that allow you to work with existing resources.
+This mainly happens because these are the commands that allow you to work with resources.

 ### sem create

-The `sem create` command is used for creating new resources and should always be followed by the `-f` flag, which should be followed by a valid path to an existing YAML file.
+The `sem create` command is used for creating new resources and should always be followed by the `-f` flag, which should be followed by a valid path to a proper YAML file.
 Currently there exist two types of YAML configuration files that can be handled by `sem create`: secrets and projects configuration files.

 ### sem delete

-The `sem delete` command is used for deleting existing resources, which means that is used for deleting entire `secrets` buckets and Semaphore 2.0 projects.
+The `sem delete` command is used for deleting existing resources, which means that is used for deleting Semaphore 2.0 projects and entire `secrets` buckets.

-Note that when you delete a `secrets` bucket, then that particular `secrets` bucket disappears from the active organization for every user that is a member of that organization and there is no way to get it back unless you recreate that `secrets` buckets using the `sem create` command.
+Note that when you delete a `secrets` bucket, then that particular `secrets` bucket disappears from the active organization for every user that is a member of that organization and there is no way to get it back unless you recreate that `secrets` buckets using the `sem create` command along with the appropriate YAML file.
 However, when you use `sem delete` to delete a project, what happens is that that particular project is deleted from the active organization but all of its files along with the related GitHub repository remain intact.

 ### sem describe

-The `sem describe` command returns a description for an existing resource.
+The `sem describe` command returns the description of an existing resource.
 The resource type as well as the resource name should be given as command line arguments, in that order.